awsdocs/amazon-lumberyard-user-guide/doc_source/mat-shaders-custom-dev-remote-compiler.md

 PrintWarnings = 1
 ```

-### Creating a Whitelist for the Remote Shader Compiler<a name="mat-shaders-custom-dev-remote-compiler-whitelist"></a>
+### Creating an allow list for the Remote Shader Compiler<a name="mat-shaders-custom-dev-remote-compiler-allow"></a>

-You can use a whitelist to specify the IP addresses that are allowed to connect to your remote shader compiler\.
-If a computer has an IP address that is not in the whitelist, the remote shader compiler provides a message that an invalid computer tried to connect and then closes the connection\.
+You can use an allow list to specify the IP addresses that are allowed to connect to your remote shader compiler\.
+If a computer has an IP address that is not in the allow list, the remote shader compiler provides a message that an invalid computer tried to connect and then closes the connection\.
 This prevents data from being read or sent to an invalid connection\.

-**To create a whitelist for the remote shader compiler**
+**To create an allow list for the remote shader compiler**

 1. Create or edit the `config.ini` in the same directory as the remote shader compiler executable\.